godstepx/godstepx/README.md

 ## Private Projects

 ### qowedframe
-A powerful and modular Discord bot built for Warframe enthusiasts. qowedframe provides real-time price tracking, historical trend analysis, interactive slash commands, and customizable price alerts — all backed by a robust backend with full Warframe Market API integration, PostgresQL via Prisma ORM, and a RESTful API for external service access.
+A modular Discord bot made for Warframe fans.
+It shows real-time prices, trends over time, lets you use slash commands, and even set up price alerts.
+Powered by the Warframe Market API, a PostgreSQL database (via Prisma), and a simple REST API for outside access.

 ### Roombooking for Companies
-A professional room and resource booking app built with the T4 Stack.
+A room and desk booking app built with the T4 Stack.
-Integrates NextAuth with Azure AD for secure, seamless authentication.
-Simplifies managing rooms and desks with real-time availability and notifications.
+It uses Azure AD for login through NextAuth, and makes it easy to see what’s available and get notified about bookings in real time.

 ### Encrypted Electron Messenger
-A custom-built desktop messenger app using Electron, focused on end-to-end encryption and privacy.
+A desktop chat app built with Electron, focused on privacy and end-to-end encryption.
-Designed for secure, seamless communication with modern UX, featuring encrypted messaging, offline support, and cross-platform compatibility.
+Works offline, runs on multiple platforms, and is designed for secure messaging with a clean and modern UI.

 ### Office Mobile-App
-An all-in-one employee tool designed to streamline daily office workflows: enables secure clock-in/out, seamless door access control via smart integration, and features an intuitive chat-based meal ordering system — boosting productivity and enhancing the workplace experience.
+A handy app for employees to make office life smoother.
+Lets you clock in and out, unlock doors with your phone, and even order lunch through a chat-style interface.
+Makes the daily routine a bit easier.

 ### Secure Smart Office Access System

-A fully self-developed access control system for office spaces, with a focus on security, offline capability, and web-based administration.
-The system combines a Python script using OpenCV2 and the face-recognition library for fast and reliable facial identification.
-It includes advanced spoofing detection (e.g., photos, videos) and supports time-based access rules.
-The corresponding frontend and backend are built with Next.js, providing an admin interface for managing users, scheduling access windows, and generating guest QR codes.
-All access events are logged and can be reviewed via a dashboard.

-Guest QR codes are Apple Wallet and Google Wallet compatible and can be used via NFC for seamless and contactless check-in at the door.
+A full DIY access system for offices – secure, works offline, and easy to manage via the web.
+Uses facial recognition (with OpenCV and the face-recognition library), detects photo/video spoofing, and lets you set custom time-based access rules.
+The admin panel (built with Next.js) lets you manage users, schedule access, and create guest QR codes – which even work with Apple/Google Wallet and NFC for smooth check-ins.

 ### Home Automation
-Smart home setups and custom integrations using Home Assistant and MQTT.
+Messing around with smart home setups using Home Assistant and MQTT.
+Custom integrations here and there to make lights, sensors, and other devices do what I want.